We say it all the time: solar is the fastest-growing renewable energy resource in the world.

 In 1960, PV solar panels were able to produce energy at 14% efficiency.
 January 2016 brought the first panels that achieved 29.8% efficiency, and in 2021, most residential panels produced around 20% efficiency.
 In April 2020, the first solar cell with 47.1% efficiency was developed with advanced technology inside very controlled environments, so although this efficiency is not available to residential systems, we are on our way to harnessing this incredible ability!8

 Solar panel statistics show it is estimated that solar batteries will continue to become more popular and accessible, and the Solar Energy Industry Association projects 29.3% of solar installations will have storage installed by 2025.2

 Homeowner Game Changers

 Panel efficiency and cost are important parts of solar success and savings, and many homeowners use these as their reasoning for putting off adding solar to their homes.
 However, they will lose out on major savings and incentives that they can benefit from now, and there are no guarantees costs will decrease, or efficiencies will increase.

 Contrarily, it is nearly guaranteed that several incentives will no longer be available in a few short years.

-For example, the federal investment tax credit (ITC) allows homeowners to deduct 26% of their system cost from their income taxes through 2022, and that is scheduled to decrease to 22% in 2023 and to discontinue altogether in 2024.
+For example, beginning in 2022, the Federal Investment Tax Credit (ITC) allows homeowners to deduct 30% of their system cost from their income taxes.
 Many utility companies and local governments have their own rebates and incentives, and as solar becomes more popular, those have also decreased in savings and eligibility.
 So, if you want to go solar, the time is now, especially if you want to maximize your energy savings!